 When tragedy strikes our news media would have you believe that no one ever saw it coming.
 “Such a quiet neighbor” is a popular quote.
 But there are always signs of trouble for the person willing to look and listen for them.
 Go check out Gavin De Beckers book “The gift of fear” When systems fall apart or things go wrong there are multiple points along the line where indications and warnings could have helped us see trouble before it puts people and companies out of business.

 For starters, being self aware enough to realize you are in over your head, over budget, under staffed, declining health or simply drinking to much (he was taken away in handcuffs and couldn’t even take a field sobriety test he was so drunk).
 Are you asking for mentorship, guidance or help when you needs it or do you think you can “handle it” all on your own?
 One of the biggest reasons we lose good employees is they feel disconnected from leadership.
 It is cheap and easy to build a program that provides mentorship to new leaders in your organization why would you risk overworking or losing your best?
-A mentorship program (Link to a great program) is easy to implement and can have excellent return both to your bottom line and towards retention.
+A mentorship program is easy to implement and can have excellent return both to your bottom line and towards retention.

 In the military we call it the “combat hunter mindset” or simply “situational awareness.”
 Figure out what normal looks like and then allow yourself to be aware of things that are not normal.
 There is a new book on the market called “Left of Bang” written by two Marine officers (Patrick Van Horne and Jason Riley) looking to promote our awareness and improve outcomes for people and businesses.
 What would happen to your organization if you could see trouble coming from farther off?